 - Adventure Phase – This is the main phase of each turn.
 When entering a location, you have to deal with any obstacles, discoveries, and foes that are there.
 When you’re drawing for discoveries and foes, any loot is put off to the side and you’ll gain it if you’re successful.

 - Exploration Phase – If there are any Barrier symbols on the location card, you’ll draw a barrier and can choose to attempt to resolve it or skip it.
 This is also when you can search a Search Zone by drawing three Adventure cards and looking for loot, spending one Time to search carefully if you’re worried about running into booby traps.

 - Rest Phase – Any talents that you used during the turn are restored and you can also heal (flip over drained talents) at the cost of two Time per talent.
 If there happens to be a campsite at your location, healing only costs one Time per talent.

 You’ll win/advance if you complete the goal of the scenario or episode.
 You’ll lose if all of your heroes are knocked unconscious.
 After wins you can level up your heroes by giving them new upgrades (weapons, equipment, and outfits) and new talents.

-Check out more co-op adventure games!
+Check out our top 10 co-op adventure games!